The Committee (2023-2024)

 - I am a transport professional with over 25 years of experience.
 I have worked in a variety of senior roles in road transport strategy and investment for State and Local Government (TfNSW & City of Sydney).
 I have expertise in road space allocation & Movement and Place framework.
 I am passionate about walkable neighbourhoods, and making walking or riding the first choice for transport.
 Recently I worked with Sydney Water to develop a policy allowing access to corridors for recreation and transport.

-- Marc Lane – Committee member
+- Lena Huda – Committee member

 - Tim Cassidy – Committee member